-Marketing Strategy of Kleenex analyses the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
-There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Kleenex marketing mix, help the brand succeed.
+Marketing Strategy of Kleenex analyzes the brand with the marketing mix framework which covers the 4Ps (Product, Price, Place, Promotion).
+There are several marketing strategies like product innovation, pricing approach, promotion planning etc. These business strategies, based on Kleenex marketing mix, help the brand succeed in the market.

 Let us start the Kleenex Marketing Strategy & Mix to understand its product, pricing, advertising & distribution strategies:

 The product strategy and mix in Kleenex marketing strategy can be explained as follows:

 Kleenex is a leading FMCG brand, which is a leader in manufacturing tissues & towels.
 The brand has a wide portfolio in its marketing mix product offering.
 The main products under the Kleenex brand name are hand towels, dinner napkins, moist wipes, face tissues, tampons, paper towels, skincare sanitizers, air fresheners and bathroom tissue.
 Since products such as tissues create a lot of wastage, the brand has developed a recyclable and eco-friendly product line.

 The company strictly follows their motto ‘reduce today, respect tomorrow’.
 The Kleenex company uses fewer resources while manufacturing, packing and transporting.
 The company also does B2B selling of its products to hospitals, resorts, food processing industry and metal manufacturing industry.